 WSU Dining Services employs students in each of our cafeterias and other on-campus eateries in various foodservice positions.
 Dining Services works around class schedules, provides you meal compensation after a four-hour shift, and allows you to work up to 20 hours per week.
 Students interested should contact Dining Services with questions at (313) 577-7972.

 Resident Advisor(RA) Selection Process

-Under the leadership of Community Directors, Office Service Clerks, Assistant Director, Associate Directors, and the Director of Housing and Residential Life; the RA serves as a leader, role model, and liaison between the University and residents.
-Also, the RA will be mentored and developed through training and on-going curricular activities in leadership theory and successful practice.
-In this position you will be required to actively participate in developing a strong sense of community within your building, coordinate engagement activities, refer students to resources and perform other responsibilities which help promote the success of the residents.
+Under the leadership of Community Directors, and Housing and Residential Life Professional Staff Members; the RA serves as a leader, role model, and liaison between Housing and Residential Life and on-campus residents.
+RAs will gain leadership skills, engage in on-going professional development, and help students in their community through a curriculum model.
+In this position, RAs will be required to actively participate in developing a strong sense of community within their buildings, create and implement educational programming, refer students to resources, and perform other responsibilities that promote the success of the residents.

 Other Student Employment Options

 Please visit Career Services on the first floor of the Faculty/Administration Building in room 1001, or at careerservices.wayne.edu.